Funding

 Such questions reach beyond academia and impact the way in which we engage with contemporary life – and during this project, you'll explore the profound impact images can have on our understanding of the past.

-The PhD will be located in the School of Art and Design, which has research strengths in both the historical/theoretical implications of visualising the past (in film, graphic novels, television, art and photography) and critical practice-based approaches to this topic.
+The PhD will be located in the School of Architecture, Art and Design, which has research strengths in both the historical/theoretical implications of visualising the past (in film, graphic novels, television, art and photography) and critical practice-based approaches to this topic.
 We are therefore considering proposals for both written and practice-based PhDs.

 You'll explore historical representations as they have appeared in one or more visual media.
 The work can take the form of a written analysis of how particular epochs, peoples or events have appeared in visual culture (e.g. comic books, photography, art works, films or television programmes), a reflection on historiography itself – and attendant methodological, ethical and ideological considerations – or a theoretically informed visual output.